-With the GridFlex Heeten project a local energy market is developed in which an optimal local energy system is realized by means of pricing mechanisms, incentives and energy flexibility.
-Energy cooperative 'Endona' received an exemption on the Dutch Elektriciteitswet ('electricity law') to experiment.
+cooperative 'Endona' received an exemption on the Dutch Elektriciteitswet ('electricity law') to experiment.
 Using this exemption, a local energy market will be realized in Heeten in which innovative pricing mechanisms will be tested with local renewable energy sources and energy storage.
 Consumer flexibility and demand-side management ensures the energy is consumed locally, especially using the combination of storage and photovoltaics.
 By innovative pricing mechanisms good behaviour is stimulated.
 This leads to reduced losses and delaying or even making further investments in the grid unnecessary.
 The achieved savings are shared in a fair way.

-ICT is a partner in the project and is responsible for developing the EMS - Energy Management System, enabling the local energy market and behaviour changes in users.
+ICT is a partner in the project and is responsible for developing the EMS - Energy Management System, enabling the local energy market and changes in behaviour of users.
+This project has been completed in August 2020.

-1.1.2 Energy Management System (EMS) for GridFlex Heeten
+Energy Management System (EMS) for GridFlex Heeten